mindspore-ai/docs/tutorials/source_en/debug/profiler.md

             prof.step()
 ```

-After enabling, the Step ID column information is included in the kernel_details.csv file, and the Step ID is 0,1, indicating that the data collected is the 0th and 1st step data.
+After the function is enabled, kernel_details.csv in disk drive data contains a column of Step ID information.
+According to the schedule configuration, skip_first skips 2 steps, wait 1 step, warmup 1 step, and collection starts from the 4th step.
+Then the fourth and fifth steps are collected, so the Step ID is 4 and 5, indicating that the fourth and fifth steps are collected.

-For the complete case, refer to [PyNative mode collection complete code example](https://gitee.com/mindspore/docs/blob/master/docs/sample_code/profiler/py_native_step_profiler.py)
+For the complete case, refer to [custom for loop collection complete code example](https://gitee.com/mindspore/docs/blob/master/docs/sample_code/profiler/for_loop_profiler.py)

 ### Method 2: Dynamic Profiler Enabling

 Users can use the mindspore.profiler.DynamicProfilerMonitor interface to enable Profiler without interrupting the training process, modify the configuration file, and complete the collection task under the new configuration.
-This interface requires a JSON configuration file, if not configured, a JSON file with a default configuration will be generated.
-This interface requires a JSON configuration file, if not configured, a JSON file with a default configuration will be generated.
+This interface requires a JSON configuration file.
+The JSON file must be named "profiler_config.json", if not configured, a default JSON configuration file is generated.

 JSON configuration example as follows: